 1. Visit the Masai Mara National Reserve

 Masai Mara National Reserve is one of the most famous and diverse wildlife destinations in Africa.
+It also happens to have some of the best safari tours in Kenya.

 Located in the Great Rift Valley and bordering the Serengeti National Park in Tanzania, The reserve is home to the Big Five (lions, leopards, elephants, rhinos, and buffalo) and over 40 percent of Africa’s large mammals.
 You will also see other animals, such as wildebeest, zebras, gazelles, eland, giraffes, hyenas, crocodiles, and more.